-Your personal data may be communicated to the External Processing Managers we have appointed, such as: Labor Consultants, Tax Advisors, Data Processing Centers, Associated Companies, Subsidiaries or Parent companies, Retailers, Banks and Credit Institutions, Financial Companies and Credit Insurance Companies.
+A) Your personal data may be communicated to the External Processing Managers we have appointed, such as: Labor Consultants, Tax Advisors, Data Processing Centers, Associated Companies, Subsidiaries or Parent companies, Retailers, Banks and Credit Institutions, Financial Companies and Credit Insurance Companies.

 They may also be disclosed to public and private agencies (foundations, social security, welfare and insurance institutions), doctors in charge of matters of hygiene and safety on the workplace, Chambers of Commerce, Armed Forces and Police, customs and tax offices at the national level pursuant to the law.